-Now let’s discuss the risk attached to the money market instruments which are should be considered by an investor before investing in this segment.
+Now let’s discuss the risk attached to the money market instruments which should be considered by an investor before investing in this segment.

 One of the major risks of money market instruments is inflation risk.
 In India, money market instruments return has no huge difference with bank saving schemes.
-But investing in this market or money market related mutual find depends upon the investor.
+But investing in this market or money market related mutual fund depends upon the investor.
 Money market’s return should be more than the inflation rate otherwise an investor will lose its purchasing power.

 Suppose, inflation is 5.5 percent and money market return is 5 percent, then the investor’s return will be -0.5 percent.

 Opportunity loss is when an investor missed a better opportunity by staying invested in money market instruments.
 It has been seen that mutual funds who invest in capital market’s instruments have better growth potential or can generate better returns for an investor.
 Investors who missed those opportunities in the name of less risky investments may face opportunity loss.
 Because they are losing the ability or opportunity of creating wealth.